LGBTQ rights in France: Healthcare

 A report published in 2022 by ILGA-Europe found significant issues with the provision of gender affirming healthcare in France, including lack of self-determination, extended waiting times, and inequitable access depending on location.
 The report recommended implementing a system based on informed consent and self determination.

 The French Académie Nationale de Médecine, or National Academy of Medicine, has characterized the rise in trans people seeking treatment as an "epidemic-like phenomenon", and a "primarily social problem", and has advised extreme caution on allowing access to such treatments.
 This change to the guidelines has not changed actual practice.

-In March 2024, senators from the centre-right Republican Party commissioned the Little Mermaid Observatory, a group opposed to all forms of gender transition for minors, to produce a report on youth gender affirming care.
+In March 2024, senators from the centre-right Republican Party commissioned The Little Mermaid Observatory, a group opposed to all forms of gender transition for minors, to produce a report on youth gender affirming care.
 The report criticized gender affirming care as a 'health scandal', and youth transness as a 'social contagion'; and was subsequently disputed by a number of doctors and advocates.
 Following the report, legislation was introduced to ban medical transition under the age of 18, leading to large scale protests across the country.
 The bill was passed by the Senate in May 2024, but is unlikely to be passed by the National Assembly and is opposed by the ruling Macron government.
+The bill has been read in the 16th and 17th legislatures of the National Assembly, but has not had an update since 23 July 2024.

 In late 2024, the French Society of Pediatric Endocrinology and Diabetology released the country's first ever guidelines for medical care of trans youth, in which they recommended patients who have hit at least Tanner stage 2 to receive puberty blockers along with calcium and vitamin D supplements.

 DILCRAH controversy

-In 2022, it was revealed that the president of the scientific committee for the French Interministerial Delegation for the Fight Against Racism, Anti-Semitism, and Anti-LGBT Hatred (DILCRAH), was a member of the anti-trans group L’Observatoire de la Petite Sirene (The Little Mermaid Observatory), a group which had previous referred to gender affirming healthcare as “mutilation”.
+In 2022, it was revealed that the president of the scientific committee for the French Interministerial Delegation for the Fight Against Racism, Anti-Semitism, and Anti-LGBT Hatred (DILCRAH), was a member of The Little Mermaid Observatory, which had previously referred to gender affirming healthcare as "mutilation".
 One DILCRAH scientific committee member resigned over the controversy, while the committee president himself publicly stepped away from The Observatory.